halfong/bruss/README.md

 ### Text (use $texts, $sizes )

-Each key in $colors will be generated into classes, for example $texts key:'4', and $sizes key:'44':
+Each key in $texts will be generated into classes, for example $texts key:'4', and $sizes key:'44':

 `.t-4` : set 'font-size'